Can lampposts be fashionable? The myth of the Coco Chanel street lights

 Anyone observant who has walked around the City of Westminster may have noticed the gold CC initials embossed on some of the lampposts.
 With the two Cs back-to-back, the first association that would spring to mind would be Coco Chanel’s iconic logo.
 Decades after the French designer was the talk of the town, her brand is still a big name internationally, synonymous with classic style and quality.

-Posted on 21 February 2013, in History, London and tagged City of Westminster, Coco Chanel, Duke of Wesminster, fashion, lampposts, london, street furniture.
+Posted on 21 Feb 2013, in History, London and tagged 1950s, fashion, lighting, street furniture, Westminster.
 Bookmark the permalink.
 5 Comments.

 Never even thought about this… so enjoyed the post.